nicodoggie/bastion-falls/site/content/world-novelty/the-giant-of-inespell.md

 # In'isbelul tor'ales

-branrum 'atelbran ma'ales bran'er
+branrum 'aterbran ma'alul branes
-branrum 'ilis'er gransed ma'al'es
+branrum 'ilis'er grasedel ma'al'es
-branrum 'ilis'er tirai ma'al'es
+branrum 'ilis'er tiraiel ma'al'es

-branrum 'atelbran gras'er makores
+branrum 'aterbran gras'er makores
-branrum 'atelbran gras'er torenes
+branrum 'aterbran gras'er rokes
-branrum 'atelbran sinthir'er tomures
+branrum 'aterbran sinthir'er tomures

 branrum graslas ma'al'isul torbael
 mabarak'erlas 'isel thranales
-grasgralul ranekes weslas
+ranekul grasgrales weslas

-branrum gralislas ma'altales
+branrum ma'altallas gralises
 'eldegralen asadimrisitar
 branrum 'eldalulbreses norath'er
-branrum 'eldalokes bar'erlas talel
+branrum 'eldalokes barimris'er talel

-branrum ma'al'tales sibris'er
+branrum ma'altales dakisa'er ma'al'isel

+'ilisimris'er tamines 'isel
+'ilisimris'er tales 'isul litharel

+'ilisimris'er kabrastsim gares 'isel
+'ilisimris'er tales kaward'er 'isul aiel

+'ilisimris'er kathrakelsim wenes 'isel
+'ilisimris'er tales katagsim wen'er wenel

+'aterimris 'ilisimris'er talel kakulsim 'isel
-'ilisimris'er
+ma'al'isel 'ilisimris'er 'isul gralul thides

+las katorthil altanes, 'al'ises mo'altanesp
+kakethbran ma'altales branum

+imris kabranlases 'irur'er, kataksim 'ir'er
+imris branlases 'ir'er, branlases 'irur'er

+branum altalel hisimris'er kathid matallas tel
+maimwesok 'alises magralnat
+las 'atertel ma'altalel 'ilislas'er, magralumes hisum'er

 ---

 # Inespell's Giant

-in the distant past, before the dawn of the Greater Tribe in the distant past, before we knew of grain in the distant past, before we knew of ale
+in the distant past, before the dawn of the Greater Tribe
+in the distant past, before we knew of grain
+in the distant past, before we knew of ale

-in the distant past, before the cows grazed in the distant past, before the horse grazed in the distant past, before the great owl flew
+in the distant past, before the cows grazed
+in the distant past, before the horse grazed
+in the distant past, before the great owl flew

-in the distant past, we herded our goats we marched with the seasons within the meadows of Rannek
+in the distant past, we herded our goats
+we marched with the seasons
+within the meadows of Rannek

-in the distant past, they came upon the Northern Lights in the distant past, they rode the Northern Winds in the distant past, Eldhellen they were called
+in the distant past, they came to this land
+upon the Northern Lights
+in the distant past, they rode the Northern Winds
+in the distant past, Eldhellen they were called

 in the distant past, we were infatuated with them

+They taught us the forge
+We taught them our stars

+They taught us to craft the stone
+We taught them to sail our waters

+They taught us to color the flowers
+We taught them to make them bloom

+Then they taught us glamour
+We taught them the ways of our world

+Despite their haughtiness, we were not beneath them
+We were as kin
+As kin does, we often fought

+they have showed their true selves invaders who want our lands